boundsofjava/boj/README.md

 The Bounds of Java website also introduces The Bounds of Java Blog, where I plan to write articles about software, technology and science from a more personal and subjective point of view.

+Please visit [http://boundsofjava.com](http://boundsofjava.com) to view this website.

-Feel free to report issues, suggest improvements and leave any comment.
+Feel free to report issues, suggest improvements or leave any comment.

 License is [MIT](LICENSE).